Boucher-David/lab-26-react/README.md

 401 JS --  Lab 26 Cowsay
 ===

+## Lab Description

+My application contains an App component which displays a header, a cowsay pre tag, and a button for changing the cowsay content.
+The button updates the state content (this.state.content), which allows react to update what cowsay says.

 ## Submission Instructions
   * Work in a fork of this repository
   * Work in a branch on your fork